 Duty orientation is a psychological state where a person has an obligation to an organization or group.
-It consists of three important elements (Hannah et al., 2014), which are duty to mission (utilizing additional sacrifice and effort to accomplish the group or organization's tasks and mission, duty to members (faithfully serving organizational or group members), and duty of codes (behave ethically and respect the team's code of conduct that the group has established).
+It consists of three important elements (Hannah et al., 2014), which are duty to mission (utilizing additional sacrifice and effort to accomplish the group or organization's tasks and mission, duty to members (faithfully serving organizational or group members), and duty of codes (maintain ethical values and honor the team's codes according to the norms established by the group).
 Collectively, these three elements will induce individuals to behave according to their duties within the organization or group (Hannah et al., 2014).
-They will behave in ways that are beneficial to the group, although they may receive no benefit from behaving in this manner (Moon et al., 2008).
+They will behave in ways that that benefit the group or organization, although they may not benefit from these behaviors (Moon et al., 2008).
 When employees possess elevated levels of duty orientation, they will focus on issues related to their team or organization through the viewpoint of their duty to other team or organizational members.
 In contrast to employees with low levels of duty orientation, employees with elevated levels of duty orientation will behave in a way that benefits their team or organization (Hannah et al., 2014).